ORESoftware/r2g/README.md

 ### Advanced usage

-The following usage is experimental.
+The following usage is *experimental*.

 1. Add the following scripts to your `package.json` file: